bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/components.md

       bearerFormat: JWT
 ```

 The full list of objects which can be defined in components is:
-The Components object in OpenAPI allows you to create reusable bits of OpenAPI that can then be pieced together like Lego to build a better API description.
-This keeps things nice and tidy, and you can even spread them across multiple documents to share components between multiple APIs, or at least just keep your file sizes down.

-The full list of objects which can be defined in components is:

 - `callbacks` - Define callback objects that send outgoing requests.